Painlev\'e-type asymptotics for the defocusing Manakov system with nonzero boundary conditions: The IST for the defocusing Manakov system with NZBCs

-The potentials we consider constitute merely a subclass of those in~\cite{BD2015-1} for which the inverse scattering analysis can proceed smoothly.
-This is because our primary objective is to reveal the asymptotic characteristics of solutions to the defocusing Manakov system~\eqref{E:demanakovS} on non-zero background~\eqref{E:bjtj}, and thus we do not take into account solutions with low regularity.
-Following~\cite{BD2015-1}, we assume that the initial data generate ``generic" scattering data; specifically, the spectral function $a_{11}(z)$ —defined as the $(1,1)$-entry of the scattering matrix $\mathbf{A}(z)$ given by~\eqref{E:deA}—satisfies the following assumption: \begin{assume} The spectral function $a_{11}(z)$ possesses the following properties: \bi \item[$\mathrm{(a)}$] The zeros of $a_{11}(z)$ are all simple, finite in number, and none of them lie on the real axis. \item[$\mathrm{(b)}$] $a_{11}(z)$ exhibits general behavior as $z$ approaches the branch points $\pm q_0$, specifically \be \lim_{z \to \pm q_0} (z\mp q_0) a_{11}(z) \ne 0. \ee \ei \end{assume} We provide the following brief comments on the above assumption: $\mathrm{(i)}.$ The assumption $\mathrm{(a)}$ actually achieves two goals: Firstly, it excludes the existence of the so-called spectral singularities; Secondly, it rules out higher-order poles solutions of the defocusing Manakov system.
-Although double-pole solutions for the system are considered in~\cite[section 4]{BD2015-1}, such cases fall outside the scope of the present work. $\mathrm{(ii)}.$ As pointed out in Ref.~\cite{BD2015-1}, all simple zeros of $a_{11}(z)$ lie either on the upper semicircle $ C_0 = \{ z \in \mathbb{C}\ :\ |z| = q_0, \Im z > 0 \} $ or strictly inside it.
+We need to impose some assumptions on the scattering coefficient $a_{11}(z)$ to ensure the subsequent analysis proceeds smoothly.

+\begin{assume} The spectral function $a_{11}(z)$ possesses the following properties: \bi \item[$\mathrm{(a)}$] The zeros of $a_{11}(z)$ are all simple, finite in number, and none of them lie on the real axis. \item[$\mathrm{(b)}$] $a_{11}(z)$ exhibits general behavior as $z$ approaches the branch points $\pm q_0$, specifically \be \lim_{z \to \pm q_0} (z\mp q_0) a_{11}(z) \ne 0. \ee \ei \end{assume} We provide some brief comments on the above assumption: $\mathrm{(i)}.$ The assumption $\mathrm{(a)}$ actually achieves two goals: Firstly, it excludes the existence of the so-called spectral singularities; Secondly, it rules out higher-order poles solutions of the defocusing Manakov system.
+Although double-pole solutions for the system are considered in~\cite[section 4]{BD2015-1}, such cases fall outside the scope of the present work. $\mathrm{(ii)}.$ As pointed out in Ref.~\cite{BD2015-1}, all simple zeros of $a_{11}(z)$ lie either on the upper semicircle $ C_0 = \{ z \in \mathbb{C}: \ |z| = q_0,\ \im z > 0 \} $ or strictly inside it.
 We denote these two sets of zeros by $\{ \zeta_j \}_{j=1}^{N_1}$ on $C_0$ and $\{z_j \}_{j=1}^{N_2}$ inside $C_0$, respectively. $\mathrm{(iii)}.$ Assume that equation \eqref{E:a11qx} holds, which implies that $a_{11}(z)$ possesses first-order singularities at the branch points $\pm q_0$.
-As indicated in the inverse scattering analysis of the defocusing scalar NLS equation with a similar nonzero background, this represents the generic case~(see~\cite[Appendix C]{CuJe2016}).
+As indicated in the inverse scattering analysis of scalar finite-density NLS problem, this represents the generic case~(see~\cite[Appendix C]{CuJe2016}).

-Next, we impose a relatively strict assumption on the initial data. \begin{assume} We assume that $\q(x,0)$ is identically equal to the backgrounds outside a compact set.
-That is, there exists a constant $L>0$ such that $\q(x,0)=\q_+$ for $x\geq L$ and $\q(x,0)=\q_-$ for $x\leq -L$. \end{assume}